NAUSEA & DIGESTIVE PROBLEMS

 Make sure you choose foods higher in energy-packed carbohydrates and low in fats like bread, crackers and pasta, as these may be more delicate on your digestive system than rich, heavy meals.

 SIP LOTS OF WATER

-Staying hydrated is important if your suffering with perimenopause or menopause nausea and digestive problems.
+Staying hydrated is important if you’re suffering with perimenopause or menopause nausea and digestive problems.
 You should ideally be drinking at least two litres across the course of a day.

-Sip slowly rather than gulping to give you body time to adjust – sipping may also help prevent vomiting.
+Sip slowly rather than gulping to give your body time to adjust – sipping may also help prevent vomiting.

 TRY AN ACUPRESSURE BAND

 Acupressure bands put pressure on certain points in the wrist.
 In Chinese medicine, it’s believed to restore the balance of negative (Yin) and positive (Yang) qualities in the body.